Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 This process can improve learners' understanding and retention of scientific information (Novak & Cañas, 2006).
 Researchers found concept mapping helps learners actively organise knowledge (Ausubel, 1968; Mintzes, Wandersee, & Novak, 2000).
 Concept maps let learners see links between ideas and check their knowledge (Novak, 1990).

 Concept mapping makes learners recall information and organise it by importance.
 They identify links, revealing gaps in their knowledge (Novak & Cañas, 2006).
-This active learning goes beyond simple revision (Karpicke & Blunt, 2011).
+Use this alongside retrieval practice: Karpicke and Blunt (2011) found retrieval practice outperformed concept mapping for long-term retention in their study, so concept maps should support organisation and diagnosis rather than replace recall.

 Concept maps show learner progress.
 Looking at maps over time gives useful feedback on how their knowledge grows.
 Learners see understanding become more complex, as argued by Novak and Gowin (1984).
 Maps reveal many connections, showcasing subtler concept links (Kinchin, Hay, & Adams, 2000).